coder006/tf-helm-kubernetes-elasticsearch/README.md

+# Installing Elasticsearch inside a Kubernetes cluster with Helm and Terraform

 > ___Note___:
 > This guide uses Terraform for making API calls and state management.
 If you have helm installed on your machine, you can use that instead for installing the chart.